magictracks/magictracks-docs/README.md

 * concept sketches // See [briefing](https://docs.google.com/document/d/14wtkBoX1fbWLUpeSw2PBLTRhv4-qsjQtfIXQNBGMFLE/edit?usp=sharing)

+### concept and materals: v.0.2

+* ...
+* ...
+* ...

 ## Essentials

-- [HUMANS.md](): All the people involved with making the project happen
+- [HUMANS.md](HUMANS.md): All the people involved with making the project happen
 - [LICENSE.md]():  License
-- [TIMELINE.md](): Planning project goals and general project management
+- [TIMELINE.md](TIMELINE.md): Planning project goals and general project management
-- [CODEOFCONDUCT.md](): Even though you're probably lovely, there's still some rules we all agree on in order to participate here.
+- [CODEOFCONDUCT.md]([CODEOFCONDUCT.md): Even though you're probably lovely, there's still some rules we all agree on in order to participate here.
-- [CONTRIBUTING.md](): How to contribute to this project.
+- [CONTRIBUTING.md](CONTRIBUTING.md): How to contribute to this project.